MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 ### Governance

-Add filler sentence.

-#### Customer Lockbox for Microsoft Azure

-In most cases, Microsoft personnel perform operations, support, and troubleshooting.
-No access to customer data is required.
+In most cases, Microsoft personnel perform operations, support, and troubleshooting, and no access to customer data is required.
 Occasionally, a Microsoft engineer needs to access customer data.
 These cases can come up in response to customer-initiated support tickets or when Microsoft identifies a problem.

+#### Customer Lockbox for Microsoft Azure

 In the rare circumstances when access is required, you can use Customer Lockbox for Microsoft Azure.
 This feature provides an interface that you can use to review and then approve or reject customer data access requests.

-Consider enabling Customer Lockbox for Microsoft Azure.
-Enabling this option requires the Global Admin role as this is a tenant-wide setting.
-Further information on how to correctly set up RBAC for Customer Lockbox can be found in [Customer Lockbox for Microsoft Azure](/azure/security/fundamentals/customer-lockbox-overview).
+Consider enabling Customer Lockbox.
+You need to have a Global Admin role to turn this feature on, because it's a tenant-wide setting.
+For more information about how to correctly set up role-based access control for Customer Lockbox, see [Customer Lockbox for Microsoft Azure](/azure/security/fundamentals/customer-lockbox-overview).

-### Platform Automation and DevOps
+### Platform automation and DevOps

-Add filler sentence.
+The sovereign landing zone (preview) is available as a [GitHub repository](https://github.com/Azure/sovereign-landing-zone).

 #### Deployment options

-The sovereign landing zone (preview) is available as a GitHub repository <https://github.com/Azure/sovereign-landing-zone> and can be deployed as a whole or on a component per component basis, which allows for integration in a customer's existing deployment workflow.
-Deployment guidance is located in [Key components of the sovereign landing zone preview deployment](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/03-Deployment-Overview.md).
+You can deploy the entire landing zone, or you can deploy one component at a time.
+When you deploy individual components, you can integrate them into your existing deployment workflow.
+For deployment guidance, see [Key components of the sovereign landing zone preview deployment](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/03-Deployment-Overview.md).

 > [!NOTE]
-> The sovereign landing zone (preview), being a variant of the Azure landing zone, does not yet offer all of the deployment choices that are available for the Azure landing zone architecture.
-Customers should follow the guidance in [Key components of the sovereign landing zone preview deployment](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/03-Deployment-Overview.md).
+> The sovereign landing zone (preview) is a variant of the Azure landing zone.
+But the sovereign landing zone doesn't yet offer all the deployment choices that are available for the Azure landing zone architecture.
+For information about deploying a sovereign landing zone, see [Key components of the sovereign landing zone preview deployment](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/03-Deployment-Overview.md).

-The deployed components include:
+The GitHub repository includes the following sovereign landing zone (preview) components:

-1. Bootstrap: Sets up the management group hierarchy and creates the subscriptions as dictated by the architecture of the sovereign landing zone (preview).
-This is deployed under the tenant root group of the Azure customer tenant.
+- Bootstrap: Sets up the management group hierarchy and creates the subscriptions as dictated by the architecture of the sovereign landing zone (preview).
+These elements are deployed under the tenant root group of the Azure customer tenant.

-1. Platform: Sets up the hub network and logging resources used by the sovereign landing zone (preview) platform and workloads.
+- Platform: Sets up the hub network and the logging resources that are used by the sovereign landing zone (preview) platform and workloads.

-1. Compliance: Creates and assigns the default policy sets and provided custom policies, enforced in the environment.
+- Compliance: Creates and assigns the default policy sets and the custom policies that are enforced in the environment.

-1. Dashboard: Provides customers with a visual representation of their resource compliance.
+- Dashboard: Provides you with a visual representation of your resource compliance.

 #### Compliance dashboard

-As part of the sovereign landing zone (preview) deployment, a compliance dashboard is deployed to help customers validate the sovereign landing zone (preview) against their requirements and local laws and regulations.
-Customers can get insight into resource level compliance against the baseline policies deployed with the sovereign landing zone (preview) as well as additional custom compliance that has been deployed.
+A compliance dashboard is deployed as part of the sovereign landing zone (preview) deployment.
+This dashboard helps you validate the sovereign landing zone (preview) against your requirements and local laws and regulations.
+Specifically, the dashboard gives you insight into resource-level compliance against:

+- The baseline policies that are deployed with the sovereign landing zone (preview).
+- The additional custom compliance that has been deployed.

 For more information, see the [Compliance dashboard documentation](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/10-Compliance-Dashboard.md).